The Hobo Code: Reception

 The episode was received very positively by critics.
-Alan Sepinwall, writing for New Jersey's The Star-Ledger, praised the episode, specifically the subplot about Sal and Elliott, writing that the scene was "superb."
+Alan Sepinwall, writing for New Jersey's The Star-Ledger, praised the episode, specifically the subplot about Sal and Elliott, writing that the scene was "superb,” even as he commented that Peggy's story is compromised by the character's complexity, which “Elisabeth Moss is [not] as up to that challenge [of depicting] as Jon Hamm clearly is.”
 Andrew Johnston, writing for Slant Magazine, called the episode "the most polished and, to my mind, the most moving episode of Mad Men yet."